Stetchy0/ProjectPentalogy/Characters/Azazel.md

 #syntheticdemon Azazel is the only synthetic demon who was able to manifest a physical form outside of its owner's body, and become a completely separate entity from its owner, [[Jace]].
 He was in cahoots with Vi and Natz during [[Natz's Coup D'état]].
+He was born in [[!
+Farther Earth|farther earth]].